vikasburman/flairjs/README.md

     attr('override'); // constructor overridding
     this.construct((base, model, capacity) => {
         // call base class's constructor
-        base('car', capacity);
+        base(capacity);
         this.model = model;

-        // subscribe to started event of self this.started.subscribe((e) => {
+        // subscribe to started event of base class this.started.subscribe((e) => {
-            // event args
+            // read event args
             console.log('Event ' + e.name + ' fired at: ' + e.args.when);
         });
         console.log('Car constructed!');
     });

     attr('readonly'); // model is readonly, but can still be defined in constructor this.prop('model', '');

     // dispose car